See the Integrated Strength and Balance Pathway for Bristol

-Community Assessment of Falls - Bristol Community Health
+Tier 2 - Community Falls Service - Bristol Community Health

-This is assessment in the community for patients registered with a Bristol GP who have already been screened for any unstable medical problems including a falls blood screen which involves thyroid, full blood count, electrolytes, liver function tests, calcium, glucose, vitamin B12 and folate.
+This is the Tier 2 step of the falls pathway which can provide assessment in the community for patients registered with a Bristol GP who have already been screened for any unstable medical problems including a falls blood screen which involves thyroid, full blood count, electrolytes, liver function tests, calcium, glucose, vitamin B12 and folate.

 If a falls risk assessment has already been completed in the last 12 months this should be reviewed for changes and outcomes before making further referrals.

 From the 1st July 2018 if Bristol Community Health staff have considered a patient’s risk of falls this will be listed in the BCH EMIS summary page under active problems as “Falls risk assessment complete” together with the date of the assessment.
 The detail of the falls risk assessment template will be in the consultation for that date.
 This problem code will also appear in the Connecting Care record.

 Multifactorial falls risk assessment and intervention is provided by all BCH services in day to day contact with older people using

 - a standardised assessment template which includes bone health and meets NICE guidance.

 - a pathway which signposts to more advanced assessment or the frailty pathway

 - the provision of individualised evidence based strength and balance exercises as needed

 Please see the Bristol Community Health - Falls in older people website for more information regarding this service.